Rossi & Rovetti

 In 1915, the company celebrated the Liberty Bell with one of the largest moving floats created by a florist at that time.
 In 1919, San Francisco mayor Angelo Rossi became the second generation of the Rossi family to be a part of the floral business.

 In 1958, half of the floral business was sold to a French-Italian immigrant, Vincent Rovetti.
 In 1958, he bought half-ownership in the Rossi flower shop.
-He already had extensive experience in the flower business as assistant store manager of two large floral shops on the West Coast --Belli and Belli Flowers and Podesta Baldocchi Fortnit.
+He already had extensive experience in the flower business as assistant store manager of two large floral shops on the West Coast --Belli and Belli Flowers and Podesta Baldocchi Flowers.
 In 1964, Rovetti bought out his partner and renamed it to its present title.
 Rovetti died following a freak accident in 1997, when an automatic revolving door at the San Francisco Marriott apparently failed to stop when Rovetti paused while walking through it.
-His son Marc took over the family business and also sold the last remaining Rossi & Rovetti floral shop to Jason Battlpass and his family in 2003.
+His son Marc took over the family business and also sold the last remaining Rossi & Rovetti floral shop to Jason Braatz and his family in 2003.